ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 The following scenarios illustrate the above concepts in more detail.

-## Determining the maximum frame rate for a given frame size
+## Determining the Maximum Frame Rate for a Given Frame Size
+The Create CSI-2 Packet TDMS Files VI can be used to easily determine a maximum theoretical frame rate for a given frame size.
+The frame rate shown in the **Actual Frame Rate (fps)** indicator is influenced by the Frame Data Configuration and Frame Timing Configuration controls.
+This section walks through how to adjust specific controls to ensure that the returned value matches the theoretical maximum for a given frame size.

 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.

 1. Double click the Create CSI-2 Packet TDMS Files VI in the LabVIEW project.